dylansheils/QAGC_Submission/README.md

 numpy == 1.23.5
 ```

-If you use a version other than the specified one, or use other packages, please specify the name of that package and its version in the issue to be registered when submitting.

-# Notes and Prohibited Items <a id="forbidden"></a>

 ## Notes on Evaluation <a id="forbidden_1"></a>

 The validity of the final answer will be judged by the judge based on whether it falls under the prohibited answers below.
 If it is deemed valid, a score will be calculated.
 The final decision on the validity of the answer and the score will be made by the operator.

-## Prohibited Items <a id="forbidden_2"></a>

-- Answers that do not essentially use quantum computers.

-  Unfortunately, the fastest and most accurate way to solve the problem may be to use only classical computers.
-Therefore, in QAGC, we prohibit answers that do not essentially use quantum computers, such as the following examples.

-  - Example 1: Pushing the exponentially time-consuming parts onto classical computation
-    - Calculate the wave function classically and only calculate the final expectation value with the quantum algorithm.
-  - Example 2: Not using the quantum algorithm at all.

-- Algorithms that use explicitly obtained values from classical computation.

-  Depending on the Hamiltonian of the problem, exact values may be obtained by classical computation (diagonalization of the Hamiltonian, etc.).
-In this case, you cannot use this value to construct the algorithm.

-  - For example, an algorithm that prepares an exact value in advance and measures it multiple times to adopt the value closest to it.

-- The implemented algorithm must be scalable with respect to the number of qubits.

-  - For example, if you consider to diagonalizing truncated Hamiltonian, the truncation must be selected to be scalable.

-- Hard-coded *good* parameter sets.

-    - The selection of initial parameters must be done in a scalable manner.
-You cannot hard-code a *good* parameter set into the answer code.

-- Answers that output values that are not calculated using the algorithm.

-- Modifying code that is not allowed to be modified.

-  - The only codes that participants can modify are those in the `problem` folder.
-Do not modify the codes in the utils folder.

 # Copyright <a id="Copyright"></a>